 The Collaborative Process of Divorce Mediation

-If you are considering proceeding through a divorce, one of the first options you need to open for consideration is Divorce Mediation.
+If you are considering proceeding through a divorce, one of the first options you need to open for consideration is Divorce Mediation in Los Angeles.

 The main advantages of Divorce Mediation are that it is cost-effective and allows both parties to agree.
 One of the key benefits is that it will enable both spouses to remain present at all times during the Mediation process, allowing them to make their suggestions and changes.
 This is important because some people feel that they need to be on the ‘winning’ or ‘losing’ side of a divorce.

 Mediation includes reaching an agreement more quickly, avoiding the use of ‘unjust’ tactics, and wasting time on legal tangles.
-This strategy is especially relevant when the couple is facing a divorce that involves property disputes, child custody, and spousal support, among other issues.
+This strategy is especially relevant when the couple is facing a divorce that involves property disputes, California custody laws, and spousal support, among other issues.

 The Traditional Process of Divorce Litigation